Value Stream Mapping

 - What percentage of work is rejected by the next step in the process?

 Your team will need to identify these things for each step in the process.
-Don’t forget to identify where your intake process is originated, whether that be stakeholder conversations, service desk, etc.
+Don’t forget to identify where your intake process originated, whether that be stakeholder conversations, service desk, etc.

 Identify Rework Loops